 If you are applying to Stanford, you must have probably heard about Stanford’s popular roommate essay, one of three supplemental essays required to use.
 The roommate essay is infamous for its unique premise—write a letter to your future roommate—that many applicants find challenging to tackle.

 The roommate essay causes uncertainty among Stanford students because it is entirely unlike most essays that college applicants are generally asked to write, including the Common App Essay.
-Rather than presenting the typical challenge or extracurricular activities, the roommate essay provides space for applicants to talk about more daily or “normal” aspects of their lives.
+Rather than presenting the typical challenge or extracurricular activities, the roommate essay allows applicants to talk about more daily or “normal” aspects of their lives.

 You get a valuable opportunity to reveal something about your personality and interests beyond the usual resume-building fare.